shortcutmedia/shortcut-ios/README.md

 - Support for [deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking).
 - Collection of additional statistics to build a user acquisition funnel and evaluate user activity.
-- Create new short (deep) links to share content from within your app.
+- Creating Shortcuts (short mobile deep links) to share from within your app.

 There is also an [Android version of this SDK](https://github.com/shortcutmedia/shortcut-deeplink-sdk-android).